Construction & Site Selection

-This committee guides the overall resource development strategy of the affiliate, incorporating volunteers, money, land, materials, and services.
-It utilizes representatives of all the other standing committees in order to develop a holistic resource development strategy across the entire organization through philanthropy, grants, and fundraising activities.
+This committee guides the overall resource development strategy of the affiliate, incorporating volunteers, funds, land, materials, and services.
+It strives to create a holistic resource development strategy across the entire organization through philanthropy, grants, and fundraising activities.
 The committee is responsible for sharing Habitat’s mission with the people living in the geographic service area, and all volunteers.

 The goal of the committee is to continually seek to raise and maintain the community’s awareness of Habitat’s work in ways that properly reflect the mission, beliefs and image of Habitat for Humanity International.
 Sharing the mission includes: educating and informing the public of Habitat principles, policies and procedures in an accurate and responsible manner.

 The Family Support Committee provides support to families who are in transition to ownership of their own home.
 Partnering begins when the family is selected for the Habitat house and continues until the family is established in home ownership (in most cases, six months to a year).
 The ultimate goal of the committee is to have Habitat families who can independently and responsibly care for themselves and their homes.

 Volunteers interested in being partners should be willing to make a long-term commitment to help the Family Support Committee achieve its goals.
 The services provided by the partners vary depending on the needs of the family.
 Budgeting counseling is required for every family.
 Other services include instruction and advice on basic home maintenance.
 Partners make frequent phone and personal contact with the families and establish bonds of friendship and trust.